 Intracytoplasmic Sperm Injection (ICSI)

-IVF with ICSI Treatment is a procedure in which a single sperm is injected directly into an egg, thus sperm and egg interactions involved with normal fertilization are by-passed.
-ICSI technique is used together with IVF to overcome severe male infertility.
+IVF with ICSI Treatment is a procedure in which a single sperm injection takes place directly into an egg.
+Thus, it by-passes sperm and egg interactions involved with normal fertilization.
+ICSI technique is useful together with IVF to overcome severe male infertility.
 ICSI is a micromanipulation technique that was introduced in the early 1990’s.
 Since then, it’s application has been successful for the treatment of severe male infertility.
 To name some, suboptimal ejaculate samples, ejaculatory failure, obstructive and nonobstructive causes of azoospermia (complete absence of sperm).

 Indications for ICSI: